vinoth-vk-16/LeetVault/leetcode_fetch/README.md

 - `0 */6 * * *` - Every 6 hours
 - `0 0,12 * * *` - Twice daily (midnight and noon)
 - `0 2 * * *` - Daily at 2:00 AM UTC

+**How it works:**
+- Appwrite scheduler directly calls the `main()` function
+- No HTTP endpoint needed - it's a direct function invocation
+- The function will automatically sync all active repositories

 ## 🔒 Environment Variables